alpaca wool cruelty.jpeg

 Issues in the alpaca wool supply chain

-Alpaca wool is not only cruel, but a material which contributes to the climate crisis.
+Alpaca wool is not only cruel, but contributes to the climate crisis and often, Indigenous exploitation.

 alpaca peru.jpeg